In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 But, unless the original course chose an unusual topic to cover, you're probably going to have to learn it eventually, and you're just postponing the inevitable.

-So, I'm not asking you to always resist shiny object syndrome because I understand how difficult it is.
-Instead, at the very least be aware of it: when you encounter a problem, try asking someone else for assistance and persevering rather than switching.
+Please be aware of shiny object syndrome- when you encounter a problem, try asking someone else for assistance and persevering rather than switching.

 Don't go it alone